Sn0wFox/ng1-webpack-lazyload/readme.md

     ```

     ```js
-    // Now  we need to import files in .js where we need it import angular  from 'angular';                     // Angular is imported here and not in the html import uiRouter from 'angular-ui-router';           // Same for needed other modules (from npm, bower one is legacy) import view1    from'./view1/view1';                // A needed static module
+    // Now  we need to import files in .js only where we need it import angular  from 'angular';                     // Angular is imported here and not in the html import uiRouter from 'angular-ui-router';           // Same for needed other modules (from npm, bower one is legacy) import view1    from'./view1/view1';                // A needed static module